Consent for Women’s Hormone Optimization Program

 Purpose of Treatment

-Hormone Replacement therapy (HRT) or menopausal hormone therapy (MHT) is used to treat symptoms related to perimenopause, menopause and estrogen deficiency.
-These may include vasomotor symptoms (hot flashes and night sweats), sleep disruption related to peri/menopause, genitourinary syndrome of menopause (vaginal itching, dryness, pain with intercourse, or frequent or recurring UTIs and vaginal infections), and prevention of bone loss in appropriate candidates.
-Testosterone therapy may be considered in select postmenopausal women for hypoactive sexual desire disorder (aka low libido) after appropriate evaluation.
+Hormone Replacement therapy (HRT) is used to treat symptoms related to perimenopause, menopause and estrogen deficiency.
+These may include neuroendocrine symptoms (anxiety, stress, depression, weight gain, insulin resistance, cortisol imbalance), vasomotor symptoms (hot flashes and night sweats), sleep disruption related to peri/menopause, genitourinary syndrome of menopause (vaginal itching, dryness, pain with intercourse, or frequent or recurring UTIs and vaginal infections), as well as low libido and prevention of bone loss in appropriate candidates.
+Testosterone therapy may be considered in women for hypoactive sexual desire disorder (aka low libido) after appropriate evaluation and lab testing.

 Menopausal hormone therapy is the most effective treatment for vasomotor symptoms.
 It is not prescribed for the primary prevention of cardiovascular disease, dementia, or other chronic conditions.